Shuck & Associates, PLLC

 What's up with this whole 'narcissistic family system' stuff?

 Gaslighting, amongst other forms of abuse, is utilized to force children into their designated positions, including adult-children.
-The children growing into adults doesn't change much about the family system because it never had to do with them in the first place.
+The children growing into adults doesn't change much about the family dynamic because it never had to do with them in the first place.
 If the parents do not grow, change, and take accountability... the dynamics will remain the same.
-You might have heard a toxic parent or two tell you, "stop living in the past!"
-This is a direct projection of the fact that they still live in their past and do not want it pointed out.
-They do not intend on growing up.
+(The golden child(s) doesn't have a motive to change, especially after marrying someone enabling.)

 "I help people feel empowered to choose where, when, and how they want to show up in this family dynamic, focusing on the parts you CAN control."